 Running a background check on new hires is a common HR practice.
 Applicants recognize that their criminal backgrounds, credit history, driving records and professional experience (among other things) could possibly be a deterrent to a job offer.
-Employees currently working for an organization may not expect a background check from their employer, however.
+Employees currently working for an organization, however, may not expect a background check from their employer.
 While not a common practice across all industries, we are asked the question with some regularity and thought we should address it.

 Why Screen Current Employees?

-- Insurance underwriting - In order for employers to maintain their policy, many carriers will require annual Driver License (MVR) checks on employees operating company vehiciles (or driving on company time).
+Insurance underwriting - In order for employers to maintain their policy, many carriers will require annual Driver License (MVR) checks on employees operating company vehicles (or driving on company time).